Phyrik/evolution-simulator-3/README.md

 Food has a nutrition value, which defaults to 2.

 Food can be eaten when it is within an Individual's eating distance.

+## Chart and Graph Area

+The Chart and Graph Area displays any charts and graphs to do with the simulation.

+The default graphs are population over time, average vision distance over time, and average eating distance over time.